 This is another simple yet important tip when it comes to energy savings, especially during the extreme months.
 Most of us leave our homes for an extended period of time during the week.
 Make sure you program your thermostat according to your schedule, so that your AC unit runs as efficiently as possible.
 If you’re gone from 8 AM to 6 PM, there’s no use having your AC run full blast during these hours, especially when that’s when the sun is scorching the hottest.
 Program the thermostat to run at a reasonable temperature while you are gone, and have it kick back on to your preference when you return home.
 If you’re having problems with the thermostat, visit Pittsburgh Appliance Repair and get it fixed immediately.

-In addition, changing the air filter in your home regularly can help maximize the efficiency of your AC unit.
-Most air filters recommend replacement every 3 months, so make sure you keep track of this schedule or else you’ll most likely need an air conditioner repair in the near future.
+In addition, changing the air filtering in your home regularly can help maximize the efficiency of your AC unit.
+Most hvac filters are recommended to be replaced every 3 months, so make sure you keep track of this schedule or else you’ll most likely need an air conditioner repair in the near future.
 This continual maintenance also helps decrease overall wear and tear on your AC unit, contributing to your long term savings.

 Hopefully these simple and effective tips will help you maintain a more energy efficient home, as well as continue to be environmentally conscious in your daily life.
 Even taking bits and pieces can go a long way when it comes to energy savings.